 How to apply for the Working Holiday in Korea?

-Next step is to prepare all the paperwork, you will find the list of the needed documents on your country’s Korean embassy website.
-You might need a medical check-up and a criminal record check.
+The next step is to prepare all the paperwork, you will find the list of the needed documents on your country’s Korean embassy website.
+You might need a medical check-up, fill out online documents like an e-visa form, and a criminal record check.

 2 documents everyone has to procure are “travel plans” and a Certificate of Health Insurance covering the length of your stay.

 The “travel plan” is a simple document where you write your motivation, your objective, and the plan of your travel with a timetable in chronological order.
 Depending on the embassy, you can download forms to fill in, but otherwise, here is a template form to give you an idea of what is expected from you.